maiko-tpc/maikodaq/README.md

 useage: ./MAIKo_DAQ run_comment

-Output files are saved in the directory written in "datadir.dat" Run number automatically increments according to "runnum.dat"
+Output files are saved in the directory written in "datadir.dat".

+Run number automatically increments according to "runnum.dat".